teamplayer3/mem-analyser/README.md

 **WIP**

-A tool to analyse memory usage on a microcontroller.
+A tool to analyse memory usage on a microcontroller. (for STM32G431RBTx target)

 ## Features